JoeAlexxxxx/3DLineReconstruction/README.md

 ## Dependency

-The compilation and operation of the program relies on some common open source third-party libraries, but we also provide our own compiled library files.
+The compilation and operation of the program rely on some common open-source third-party libraries, but we also provide our own compiled library files.

 - 3rd party